 - CAPS Online Services

 - Tutorials for UNM Libraries

-Once an online course begins, Extended Learning provides ongoing support as needed.
+Once an online course begins, the Center for Digital Learning provides ongoing support as needed.
 This support includes assistance with the tools used to teach the course as well as student support provided by your assigned instructional designer.
 Additional help and support can be received at our workshops and drop-in events.
 These can be found on the Fully Online Faculty event schedule on our Training Schedule page: http://extendedlearning.unm.edu/faculty/unm-learn-training-schedule.html.

 Often, as the semester progresses, the instructor wants to make changes to the course.
-Extended Learning staff will provide support through the process and empower faculty to comfortably make such changes.
-Extended Learning asks that an online course be offered by the department for three semesters.
-Typically, online instructors take full ownership of their course by the third semester, knowing that Extended Learning is there, just in case.
+The Center for Digital Learning staff will provide support through the process and empower faculty to comfortably make such changes.
+The Center for Digital Learning asks that an online course be offered by the department for three semesters.
+Typically, online instructors take full ownership of their course by the third semester, knowing that CDL is there, just in case.

 Scheduling and Student Services

 The Extended Learning Scheduling and Students Services group works with online students from the time the student asks about your course until the first day of the semester.
 Their services include: